David Godfrey Dermatology

 Non-allergy causes of baldness and sores also have to be considered and, although they are less common I regularly see cats with non-flea parasites, yeast infections, ringworm (dermatophytosis) and internal diseases as the cause of their skin disease.

 After this I will carefully discuss with you the best way forward to make your cat comfortable and to work out what is causing the itch.
 We have to take into account what is possible at home and the costs involved.
 Usually this will involve trial treatments.
 Flea control is always essential.
 Even when previous treatment has ruled out the possibility of fleas being the cause of the problem it is vital that fleas do not appear during the other trials.
 Food-related problems can only be addressed with a food trial.
 Although blood tests to diagnose food-related itch are sold they have not yet been shown to be helpful and most veterinary dermatologists consider them to be a waste of the owners’ money.
 The only way to diagnose or rule out an adverse reaction to food (food allergy) is to run a food trial.
-The principles of this are shown in the box.
+The principles of this are shown below.

 Food trials